syspack/pakages/docs/getting_started/user-guide.rst

               user: ${{ github.actor }}
               token: ${{ secrets.GITHUB_TOKEN }}
               builder: spack
+              repo: ./tests/spack
-              package: ./tests/spack flux-core
+              package: flux-core
               target: ghcr.io/syspack/pakages-test/zlib:latest

 Note that the main difference is that for the second we are installing spack and asking for the spack builder.
-The package includes the path to our repository to add, and the name of the package (flux-core).
+Also note that if you want to install a custom branch of pakages beforhand, it will be used instead of instaling from main by default.

 The following variables are available: